 Knowledge makes a world of difference.
 Generally, the more you know before a medical appointment, the more you can benefit from each visit.
 Obtaining information on your own doesn't need to be difficult or overwhelming.
 In fact, the education process can begin right at home.

 Many websites, hotlines and community organizations are dedicated to answering questions about HIV.
-Realize that you can't learn everything at once, so concentrate on the information that is most important to your health right now.
-Remember that while self-learning is great, it should not be a substitute for using your doctor as a source of information.
+Realize that you can't learn everything at once, so concentrate on the information that's most important to your health right now.
+While self-learning is great, it should not substitute using your doctor as a source of information.

 If you prefer a more straightforward approach, let your doctor know.
 But don't expect him or her to also serve as your therapist if news is unusually hard to hear.
 By choosing a more direct approach, you also choose a path that requires greater inner support.

 HIV has changed forever the way many people relate to their doctors.
 The new assertiveness and knowledge won't go away.
-To cope effectively, doctors must learn how each person wants to be treated, particularly in regards to degree and form of collaboration in the healing process.
+To cope effectively, doctors must learn how each person wants to be treated, particularly in regards to degree and form of collaboration in their healing process.